FlippingFlips/pingod-addons/docs/content/machine/recordings-playback.md

 ### Record Step by Step
 ---

+You can enable a switch window from the inspector options when running to record switches from.

+---

-- Enable record in the `game/PinGodGame.tscn` godot inspector or direct in file
+- Enable record in the `autoload/Machine.tscn` godot inspector or direct in file
 - Run the game.
 Hold down `Q,W,E,R` (Activate Trough switches) and push start `1`
 - *You can release the trough switches*
 - Activate all the trough switches again to end the ball.